The verdict is out and published in the September 2014 issue of Journal American Medical Association.

 There is no single diet plan that suits all when it comes to weight loss.

-I also know from experience that pre-set menu and diet plans don’t work in the long-run.
-We are creatures of habit and familiarity and bounce back towards our ‘usual’ fodder.
+I also know from experience that pre-set menu and diet plans don't work in the long-run.
+We are creatures of habit and familiarity and bounce back towards our usual and familiar fodder.
+Changing habits around the way you shop, the way you cook, the way you eat and the way you approach food make the difference.
+Habits don't form overnight.
+Habits take months and months (make that nearly a year) to bed down.

 If the plan includes foods you don't eat, you'll drop it.